anerv/dk_network_analysis/docs/how-to.md

 ## 3. Provide input data

-The analysis makes use of 3 input data sets:
+The analysis makes use of 4 input data sets:

 * A road network data set split into an edge and a node table
 * A polygon data set with the Danish municipal boundaries
 * A polygon data set with socio-economic data on population density, income etc.
+* A polygon data set with areas classified as urban.

 ### Road network data